-The term Ayurveda has two components; Ayu means long life and Veda means the science.
+The term Ayurveda has two components; Ayu means long life and Veda means science.

-Ayurveda is the medical science deals with healthy long life.
-This science is practiced since 5000yrs, whose roots are in Indian subcontinent.
+Ayurveda is the medical science deals with a healthy long life.
+This science is practised since 5000yrs, whose roots are in the Indian subcontinent.
 Ayurveda texts were documented about 1000 years B.C.

 Ayurveda presents a close similarity with the WHO’s concept of health.

-It deals with the measures for the healthy living during the span of life and its phases.
-It also deals with the wide range of therapeutic measures to combat illness.
+It deals with the measures for healthy living during the span of life and its phases.
+It also deals with a wide range of therapeutic measures to combat illness.
 In a nutshell Ayurveda is a holistic medicine system which focuses on physical, mental, social and spiritual wellbeing.

-Charaka (earliest author in Ayurveda) gives following features as healthy living:
+Charaka (earliest author in Ayurveda) gives the following features as healthy living:

 Increase in strength